sertansenturk/tomato/README.md

 4. **Where are the MATLAB binaries?**

     The binaries are not stored in `tomato` because they are relatively big.
 It would take too much space to store them here, including the versions introduced in each modification.
 Instead, the binaries are provided within the releases of the relevant packages.
-The binaries are downloaded to [tomato/bin](https://github.com/sertansenturk/tomato/blob/master/tomato/bin) during the installation process of `tomato`.
+The binaries are downloaded to [tomato/bin](https://github.com/sertansenturk/tomato/blob/master/tomato/bin) during the installation.

     Please refer to [tomato/config/bin.cfg](https://github.com/sertansenturk/tomato/blob/master/tomato/config/bin.cfg) for the relevant releases.

 5. ```ScoreConverter``` says that "The lilypond path is not found."
 How can I fix the error?